SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/edit-cancel-scheduled-search.md

 1. From the **Run Frequency** menu, choose **Never** to cancel the scheduled search.
 1. Click **Update**.

-## Edit a scheduled search's schedule
+## Edit the schedule for a scheduled search

 1. From the Library, find the scheduled search.
 For information about finding an item in the Library, see [Search the Library](../../get-started/library/search-the-library.md).
 1. Click the more options menu to the right of the scheduled search and select **Edit**.